 - Continue along Bells Line of Road, stopping at Bellbird Lookout at Kurrajong Heights for amazing views back to Sydney.
 Sunrises can be spectacular here.

 - At Mount Tomah, stop at the Blue Mountains Botanic Garden (free entry) for stunning views and wander through this magnificent cold climate garden.
 Make sure you see the Wollemi pines here.
-Refuel at the tranquil food kiosk or the café/restaurant-The Potager – you can also bring your own picnic basket.
+Refuel at the food kiosk – you can also bring your own picnic basket.
 Wildwood Gardens, Powell’s Road, Bilpin, are open in the spring and autumn seasons.
 All the family will appreciate Wildwood.
 Enjoy the lovely gardens, fairy grottos, plant sales, gift shop and café.

 - Stretch your legs at the Mount Banks Lookout just 10 kms past Mt Tomah.
 There is a sign post on the left hand side of the road – and the carpark is a couple of km down the dirt track.
 After about 20 minutes of walking you'll reach a high rock outcrop offering breathtaking views into the Grose Valley and colourful wild flowers when in season.
 Other walks in this area include Wall’s Lookout and Rigby Hill – turn in at the sign to Pierce’s Pass.
 Allow 1 hour for Wall’s Lookout for great views of the Grose Valley or 1.5 hours for Rigby Hill.